dwarak98/Day-Ahead-Price-Forecasting-using-LSTM/README.md

 LSTM in general are used to store long term dependencies or patterns in the time series data.
 A bidirectional LSTM is a type of LSTM where there is two factor learning, one in the forward direction and the other in the reverse direction.
 In our case, we learn the price sequence from 1 to 24 hours and in the opposite direction.
 Bidirectional LSTM produces a better accuracy than unidirectional LSTM.

 ## Time Distributed Layer
+This layer outputs a sequence of 128 values at one time step.
+Without this layer, the LSTM will output the whole vector instead of 128 values.
+Since values are processed once at a time step, we end up training less number of parameters(weights).
+Processing 128 values at each time step offers a better learning characteristics due to reduction in trainable parameters.

 ## LSTM Model Training